NSO-developer/nso-gitbook/administration/advanced-topics/compaction.md

 # Compaction

 CDB implements write-ahead logging to provide durability in the datastores, appending a new log for each CDB transaction to the target datastore (`A.cdb` for configuration, `O.cdb` for operational, and `S.cdb` for snapshot datastore).
-Depending on the size and number of transactions towards the system, these files will grow in size leading to increased disk utilization, longer boot times, and longer initial data synchronization time when setting up a high-availability cluster.&#x20;
+Depending on the size and number of transactions towards the system, these files will grow in size leading to increased disk utilization, longer boot times, and longer initial data synchronization time when setting up a high-availability cluster.

 Compaction is a mechanism used to reduce the size of the write-ahead logs to a minimum.
 It works by replacing an existing write-ahead log, which is composed by a number of consecutive transaction logs created in run-time, with a single transaction log representing the full current state of the datastore.
 From this perspective, it can be seen that a compaction acts similar to a write transaction towards a datastore.
 To ensure data integrity, 'write' transactions towards the datastore are not permitted during the time compaction takes place.